 To schedule a pickup of an older refrigerator or freezer (and room air conditioner and/or dehumidifier if applicable), customers may call ARCA toll-free at 1-888-484-8313 or schedule an appointment online.

-There is a pickup limit of two (2) refrigerators and/or freezers per PSE&G residential household per year.
-A room air conditioner or dehumidifier must be picked up in conjunction with a refrigerator and/or freezer pickup and not picked up separately by itself; these smaller appliances also have a limit of two (2) per PSE&G residential household per year.
+There is a pickup limit of two refrigerators and/or freezers per PSE&G residential household per year.
+A room air conditioner or dehumidifier must be picked up in conjunction with a refrigerator and/or freezer pickup and cannot be picked up by itself; these smaller appliances also have a limit of two each per PSE&G residential household per year.

 The program will be available through September 30, 2023.
 Depending on available funds, the program may be extended beyond that date.